cocos/cocos-docs/en/asset-manager/options.md

     **Note**: The loading progress of the resource must be configured on the server side if you want to access it.

-    For more information on how to handler, see [Downloader And Parser](downloader-parser.md) documentation.
+    For more information on how to handler, see [Download and Parse](downloader-parser.md) documentation.

 3. To control the loading process, the loading pipeline accepts `reload`, `cacheAsset`, `cacheEnabled` optional parameters to control whether to reuse resources in the cache and whether to cache resources and whether to cache files.
 Parameters such as `uuid`, `url`, `path`, `dir`, `scene`, `type`, `ext`, `bundle` are used to search resources.
 You can use the following: